MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 The daily analysis output files are stored in <code>$REFL_CODE/2026/results/cam2/715_0360/</code>

-We did not apply any azimuth filter so far.
-As in Figure 6, some satellite tracks shows double peaks, are noisy or have nearly flat SNR.
-These signals originate from directions behind the antenna (0°<az<50°) and can be excluded by defining an azimuth mask in `gnssir_input` and reprocessing the data.
-We now apply this azimuth mask by:

-<code>gnssir_input cam2 -lat 2.9414362 -lon 9.9053138 -height 22.982 -h1 2 -h2 11 -frlist 1 101 201 -azlist 200 360 -e1 7 -e2 15 -extension 715_200300 -snr 88 </code>

-BC

 ### 6. Processing and post-processing time series of reflector heights

-We now process 3 months of data from doy ** to doy ** of 2025.
+We now process 3 months of data from doy 1 to doy 90 of 2026.

-I maintain the daily archive of this RPR data at [the University of Bonn’s cloud](https://uni-bonn.sciebo.de/s/7CH1ctSPfQeLQbK):
+I maintain the daily archive of this RPR data at [the University of Bonn's cloud](https://uni-bonn.sciebo.de/s/QYTywsQeHbkRC62):

-Download 2023 data and then store the NMEA files in <code>$REFL_CODE/nmea/WESL/yyyy/</code>
+Download 2023 data and then store the NMEA files in <code>$REFL_CODE/nmea/cam2/2026/</code>
+(password: LbPxiyJcf3).

 Translate NMEA format to SNR format:

-<code>nmea2snr WESL 2023 93 -doy_end 117 -lat 51.646144 -lon 6.606817 -height 73.057</code>
+<code>nmea2snr cam2 2026 1 -doy_end 90 -lat 2.9414362 -lon 9.9053138  -height 22.982 -gzip True -snr 88</code>

-and process the data:

-<code>gnssir WESL 2023 93 -doy_end 171 </code>
+and process the data.
+Make sure you set the correct `extension` option.
+This time, make sure you do not use the `plt` option and if you want faster processing, use `-par` to speed it up.

+<code>gnssir cam2 2026 1 -doy_end 60 -snr 88 -gzip True -extension 715_0360 -par 10</code>

+We now have a time series of reflector heights in `REFL_CODE/2026/results/cam2/715_0360/`.
+The reflector height (not interprete it as water level) may vary due to tides, storm surges or flooding at coastal sites like `cam2`.
+Tidal variations shift the LSP periodogram (Figures 3, 4, and 6, note this the reflect daily changes caused by the tide).
+However, water level can also change a lot during a single satellite pass, e.g., within 20–60 minutes.
+These changes bias the estimated reflector height.
+This effect is often called **H-dot correction**, because standard GNSS-IR processing assumes that reflector height remains constant during a satellite arc.

+The `subdaily` module is designed to handle this H-dot effect.
+In this module, a cubic spline is fitted to the reflector height time series and `h_dot` is estimated from it.

+The `subdaily` module is the main post-processing tool for cases where sub-daily water-level variations are important such as tides, flooding and storm surges.
+It performs the following steps:

+1. Filters outliers using standard deviation thresholds
+2. Applies the H-dot correction and spline fitting
+3. Removes inter-frequency biases
+4. Fits a final spline model to create an evenly sampled reflector height time series

 with [daily_avg](https://gnssrefl.readthedocs.io/en/latest/pages/README_dailyavg.html) command, we can derive daily average of reflector height with plots, remove outliers and print daily average reflector height to